HardlyDifficult/Tutorials/Chapter1.md

 # 1) A game with enemies spawning

+2D project config, sprites, editor script, collider, rigidbody, MonoBehaviour, prefab, Destroy, Instantiate, Coroutines, Collision Matrix.

-In chapter 1, we create a 2D game in Unity with spiked balls spawning at random intervals from an evil cloud.
+In chapter 1, we create a 2D game in Unity with spiked balls spawning at random intervals from an EvilCloud.
 They roll across platforms and fall from level to level.

 TODO tutorial video link